Master of Kung Fu (comics): Publication history

 Moench continued for a long tenure, and the title started to become a fan favorite once again when Mike Zeck (on pencils) and Gene Day (on inks) began their long run on the book.
 Master of Kung Fu started receiving Gulacy-level acclaim when Gene Day took over penciling in issue #100 (1981).
 Despite critical success, sales lagged.
 Day died of a heart attack after finishing issue #120, and Moench left the book after #122.
 The character's long-running battle with his father ended with #118 and with the main storyline resolved, the book was cancelled with issue #125, as Shang-Chi retired to a passive life as a fisherman in a Chinese village.
 In 2010, Comics Bulletin ranked Moench's work on Master of Kung-Fu with artists Gulacy, Mike Zeck, and Day sixth on its list of the "Top 10 1970s Marvels".

+Since its cancellation, the title would be briefly revived on a couple of occasions.
 In 1988, Marvel published a new Master of Kung Fu story in Marvel Comics Presents #1-8.
 It reunited Shang-Chi with most of the original supporting cast and featured Moench again writing, with Tom Grindberg penciling.

-Since its cancellation, the Master of Kung Fu title would be briefly revived on a couple of occasions as the one-shot issue Master of Kung Fu: Bleeding Black (1990), and the MAX miniseries Master of Kung Fu: Hellfire Apocalypse (2002), with artist Paul Gulacy on art again.
+The one-shot issue Master of Kung Fu: Bleeding Black (1990), written by Moench, continued Shang-Chi's story from Marvel Comics Presents.
+The MAX miniseries Master of Kung Fu: Hellfire Apocalypse (2002), featured Paul Gulacy on art again.

+In 2009, the black and white one-shot Shang-Chi: Master of Kung Fu was released, with stories written by Jonathan Hickman, Mike Benson, Charlie Huston, and Robin Furth and illustrated by Tomm Coker, C. P. Smith, Enrique Romero and Paul Gulacy.

 In 2015, the Master of Kung Fu title was revived as part of the Secret Wars storyline.
-Written by Haden Blackman and illustrated by Dalibor Talajic, the four-issue miniseries is a wuxia-inspired story that takes place in the Battleworld domain of K'un-Lun and centers around Shang-Chi in his fight to overthrow his despotic father, Emperor Zheng Zu.
+Written by Haden Blackman and illustrated by Dalibor Talajic, the four-issue miniseries is a wuxia-inspired story that takes place in the Battleworld domain of K'un-L'un and centers around Shang-Chi in his fight to overthrow his despotic father, Emperor Zheng Zu.

-In 2017, after a 34-year gap, Master of Kung Fu released its 126th issue as part of the Marvel Legacy relaunch.
-The one-shot issue was written by mixed martial artist CM Punk and illustrated once again by Talajic.
+In November 2017, after a 34-year gap, Master of Kung Fu released its 126th issue as part of the Marvel Legacy relaunch.
+The one-shot issue (cover-dated January 2018) was written by professional wrestler CM Punk and illustrated once again by Talajic.